Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas

 In addition to being low-latency, such monitoring solutions also need to be scalable (i.e., handle a large number of operators, cells, and UEs in parallel) and integrate with geofencing or localization.
 This can be challenging, particularly because UEs transmit only a limited number of messages during connection establishment and typically operate in complex, non-line-of-sight environments.

 Cellular operators could provide such monitoring solutions~\cite{cherian_lte_2013, margolies_can_2017}.
-However, these methods are imprecise due to the low density of monitoring nodes, particularly in dense urban or indoor environments.
-Additionally, such solutions would require the cooperation of all operators in an area--if even one operator doesn't support it, the system can be easily bypassed.
-We further elaborate on the limitations of operator-based solutions in \autoref{sec:discussion}.
+However, several reasons make this impractical: (1) Accuracy and Cost: Under the current LTE specification~\cite{noauthor_lte_nodate, noauthor_stage_nodate}, operators cannot monitor a user’s connection with the precision required in these situations~\cite{cherian_lte_2013, mahyuddin_overview_2017}, especially in NLoS scenarios involving many indoor locations.
+Improving precision around sensitive areas would require deploying a much denser base-station infrastructure than exists today.
+(2) Latency: No 3GPP-specified solution provides a geofencing result based solely on initial uplink messages; localization happens later in the connection.
+Without a specification change, an operator aiming to prevent communication from sensitive areas would need to block all communication until geofencing results arrive.
+(3) Feasibility: Every operator in the country would need to deploy this solution and collaborate with sensitive-area administrators.
+If even one operator refuses or is unable to cooperate, an adversary could bypass the system through that operator.
+Such nationwide coordination seems infeasible in practice.

-State-of-the-art research~\cite{kotuliak_ltrack_2022, oh_enabling_2024, kumar_lte_2014} explored operator-independent monitoring but faces practical limitations.
-(1) None showed to be low-latency when deployed in a distributed system.
+On the other hand, state-of-the-art research~\cite{kotuliak_ltrack_2022, oh_enabling_2024, kumar_lte_2014} explores operator\hyp{}independent monitoring but faces practical limitations.
+(1) None are shown to be low-latency when deployed in a distributed system.